 - Be sure sealing surfaces have been cleaned and prepared.
-Install a new O-ring in closure plate. - 2.
-Check to make sure there are no nicks or burrs on sealing surfaces of closure plate or crankcase. - Apply a 1.5 mm (1/16 in.) bead of sealant to sealing surface of closure plate. - Make sure end of governor cross shaft is lying against bottom of cylinder 1 inside crankcase. - Install closure plate to crankcase.
+Install a new O-ring in oil pan. - Check to make sure that there are no nicks or burrs on sealing surfaces of oil pan or crankcase. - Make sure end of governor cross shaft is lying against bottom of cylinder 1 inside crankcase. - Use a new gasket and install oil pan to crankcase.
 Carefully seat camshaft and crankshaft into their mating bearings.
-Rotate crankshaft slightly to help engage oil pump and governor gear meshes. - Install screws securing closure plate to crankcase.
+Rotate crankshaft slightly to help engage oil pump and governor gear meshes. - Install screws securing oil pan to crankcase.
 Torque fasteners to 24.4 N·m (216 in. lb.) following sequence.
 On some engines one mounting screw is plated.
 Plated screw is typically installed in hole location 6.